CERTIFIED NURSING ASSISTANT

 Reading 56 or higher is recommended preparation for this course.

 Please note: If a student fails out of ANY nursing program for unsafe clinical practice or a violation of professional, legal, or unethical conduct, that student may be ineligible for admission to any Southwestern College Nursing or Health Occupation Program.

-Link to Online CNA Application is at the bottom of this page.
+Review CNA Checklist & Application for details (link is at the bottom of this page).

 The CNA program accepts 30-40 students for each class.
 We will accept additional students as alternates (in case potential students from the accepted group are unable to participate).
 Accepted students will be notified via SWC email after the application period closes and after all applications have been reviewed.
 All accepted students are expected to meet on the first day at 8 a.m.
 Students who fail to meet the class will have to re-apply for the next available course.

-Submit your CNA Program application packet online during the dates listed below.
+Submit your CNA Program application packet during the dates listed below.